Va Vite Cajun Red Beans And Rice Recipe, Quick And Easy

 I'm an Amazon Associate.
 The Louisiana Woman Blog contains Amazon affiliate links, and I will earn a commission if you purchase through them.
 Thank you!

 Red beans and rice are still a Monday night meal in New Orleans today.
 It comes from the tradition that Monday morning was wash day, and a pot of dried red beans with Sunday's leftover ham bone was put on the stove to cook.
-Without needing much attention, it simmered for a long time as they busily washed the dirty clothes from last week.
+It simmered for a long time without much attention as they washed the dirty clothes from last week.

 For more New Orleans-inspired dishes, check out 25 Mardi Gras Food Recipes.
 This collection features a mix of traditional and non-traditional Cajun and Creole dishes, suitable not just for Mardi Gras season, but for any time of year.